Europe's storms send power prices plummeting to negative

 Renewable power capacity and output has also grown elsewhere, especially in northern Europe, as governments support green energy growth through generous subsidy regimes in a bid to lower carbon emissions.

-Germany's role as a benchmark electricity market in the region and its growing power links to neighboring markets mean its price fluctuations are echoed in surrounding countries, as markets move increasingly in tandem.
+Germany's role as a benchmark electricity market in the region and its growing power links to neighbouring markets mean its price fluctuations are echoed in surrounding countries, as markets move increasingly in tandem.

 On December 24, 2013, when industrial and business power demand dropped sharply, the price of German power for intra-day delivery fell to an average of -35.45 euros per megawatt-hour (MWh) between 0000 and 0600 in the morning, touching lows of -62.03/MWh halfway through that period.